yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/edit-universe.md

 YugabyteDB Anywhere allows you to expand a universe to add more nodes and shrink the universe to reduce the number of nodes.

+- For information on changing configuration flags, refer to [Edit configuration flags](../edit-config-flags/).

+- For information on changing user tags, refer to [Create and edit instance tags](../instance-tags/).

+- For information on changing Kubernetes overrides, refer to [Edit Kubernetes overrides](../edit-helm-overrides/).

 ## Edit a universe

-Typically, you do this by navigating to **Universes > UniverseName > Actions > Edit Universe**, as per the following illustration:
+To change the configuration of a universe, navigate to **Universes > UniverseName > Actions > Edit Universe**, as per the following illustration:

 ![Edit universe](/images/ee/edit-univ-220.png)